parkyngj/8bit-vault/README.md

   * add attributes via a `before_save` using a bunch of functions

 * modals for greying out the rest of the page and displaying partials w/ information (or even login/register pages) [possibly non-MVP]

+* possible use of [Amazon API](https://aws.amazon.com/api-gateway/) for buying consoles/games that user doesn't own?